Learn when and how to use the most popular type of survey question.

 Mobile optimization is an important consideration in the survey world today.
 Roughly 3 in 10 people taking SurveyMonkey surveys in the U.S. do so on a smartphone or tablet.

-With such small screens and no mouse or keyboard to use, mobile devices aren’t good mediums for surveys that use text boxes or require a lot of scrolling.
+With such small screens and no mouse or keyboard to use, mobile devices aren’t good interfaces for surveys that use text boxes or require a lot of scrolling.
 There’s a time and a place for open-ended answer options, but for mobile surveys, stick with simple multiple choice options.

 Search our gallery of 150+ expert-written surveys for any project—customer satisfaction, employee engagement, market research, education, and more.